List of Star Trek: Voyager characters: Vorik

 Ensign Vorik, played by Alexander Enberg, is a Vulcan male who serves aboard Voyager as an engineer.

 Ensign Vorik was introduced in full as a minor character in the episode "Fair Trade".
 In the episode "Blood Fever", Vorik underwent his first pon farr on stardate 50537 while Voyager was stranded in the Delta Quadrant.
 Approximately 75,000 light years from his arranged mate, Vorik declared kun-ut so'lik with his superior officer, Lt.
 Torres.
 When she refused, Vorik became desperate and accidentally (and unknowingly) initiated a telepathic mating bond with her, which triggered her own Klingon mating instincts.
 Vorik was forced to search for alternative ways to resolve his pon farr, but he found no relief from meditation or a holographic mate.
 Eventually, having exhausted all of his options, Vorik made the challenge of combat in the ritual kun-ut kal-if-fee, for the right to mate with B'Elanna.
 An enraged B'Elanna took the challenge herself, defeating Vorik and curing them both of the pon farr.
 After they recovered, both Vorik and B'Elanna returned to normal duty.

 In the episode "Counterpoint", while Voyager crossed Devore space, Vorik was one of several telepathic crew members who were suspended in the transporter pattern buffer to avoid detection by the Devore inspections, led by Kashyk.
+Vorik's eighth, and last, appearance was the penultimate episode of the series, "Renaissance Man".

-Star Trek: Voyager producer and writer Jeri Taylor, Enberg's mother, has suggested that Vorik is the twin brother of Taurik, another Vulcan Starfleet engineer played by Enberg in Star Trek: The Next Generation episode "Lower Decks".
+Star Trek: Voyager producer and writer Jeri Taylor, Enberg's mother, has suggested that Vorik is the twin brother of Taurik, another Vulcan Starfleet engineer played by Enberg in the Star Trek: The Next Generation episode "Lower Decks".

 In the novel Homecoming Part 1 by Christie Golden, when Voyager gets back to Earth, Vorik was promoted to Lieutenant Junior Grade for his seven years of service on USS Voyager.

 Samantha Wildman

 Ensign Samantha Wildman, played by actress Nancy Hower, joined Voyager as a xenobiologist, not knowing she was pregnant by her Ktarian husband Greskrendtregk.
 She gave birth to Naomi in 2372.
 She chose Neelix as Naomi's godfather.

-The character was named after a real person, a little girl who died in an accident.
-The real Samantha's organs were transplanted into the wife of Voyager episode writer Jimmy Diggs, who gratefully named a character after the girl.
+The character was named after a real person, a seven year-old girl who died in an accident and whose parents donated her organs.
+A kidney transplant from her saved the life of Voyager writer Jimmy Diggs's wife Linette, and he gratefully named a character after the girl.